willlam98/AmazonDataCollection/README.md

 # For automatic labelling
 - Labelling dataset is a very tedious job, especially when we have many output classes and properties to be labelled.
-There I have written a script `./auto_label.py` which uses regular expression (RegEx) to help us to the tedious job.
-Note that this script only label a **PROPORTION** of data (not 100%), and in addition a quick manual check should be carried out after this script is run.
-Nevertheless, this script will still be able to save a lot of time for the labelling job.
+Therefore I have written a script `./auto_label.py` which uses regular expression (RegEx) to help us to do the tedious job.
+Note that this script only labels a **PROPORTION** of data (not 100%), anyway a quick manual check should be carried out after this script is run.
+Overall, this script will still be able to save a lot of time for the labelling job.

 To run the script